 Computer and connection problems are not a valid excuse to miss a test, particularly, if you choose to do your test during the last hours/minutes of the Testing period.
 UTD keeps the supported computer labs open around the clock.

 Make-up Exams

-There will be NO make-up tests; each student will be allowed to miss and recover just one test during the semester on the recovery period at the end of the term.
+There will be NO make-up tests; each student will be allowed replace a missed test by the grade a comprehensive test at the end of the semester.